Home

 Setup is less intimidating than it seems, especially if you're familiar with BGS modding and linux.
 Half of these instructions exist simply because there are multiple ways you can set up your system.

-Note: This guide assumes a vanilla instance of Starfield is running.
-This is not a guide on how to run Starfield on linux.
+Note: This guide assumes a vanilla instance of Starfield/Oblivion Remastered is running.
+This is not a guide on how to run the games on linux.

 Currently only fully supports premium members.
 Non Premium members should be able to add files by zip folder or nexus "download with mod manager links", but likely won't be able to download mods by pasting in a url or id.